-Geospatial PDF is a supported input format in MapTiler Desktop.
+Geospatial PDF is a supported input format in MapTiler Engine.
 The file in GeoPDF format contains raster or vector data.
 They are widely used in architecture, urban planning, or for maps of specific areas, like campus maps.
 Very often, it is an output of CAD programs like MicroStation or AutoCAD.

 Processing Geospatial PDFs